The current hotel marketplace

 International tourism remains buoyant with record numbers visiting the UK and the weak pound will continue to support the demand for accommodation.
 Consumer income challenges suggests that domestic short breaks and "staycations" will be expensive and unlikely to grow this year, although a replay of last years sizzling UK summer could change this.

 Although visitors across all price segments are at record levels, accommodation supply and competition is a challenge.
 With serviced apartments and a growing Airbnb inventory adding to consumer choices and dampening occupancies, 2019 will certainly be a tough operating environment and year ahead for hoteliers.

 The above predictions for 2019 are based on the UK achieving a Brexit deal.
 This is best case scenario and a no-deal Brexit could have significant commercial impact.

 Marketing in the hotel industry is very results-orientated.
 It’s all about revenue and core focus is to drive improvements from both the top line and bottom line, increasing occupancy, RevPAR and customer loyalty at the same time as driving efficiencies from marketing spend.

 At IF Agency we’re working with clients to identify, prioritise and address the most important issues facing their business and accommodation portfolios.
 Now is the time to plan and act.

-There are five key marketing challenges faced by hoteliers trying to improve their commercial performance this year and outshine competitors in engaging prospective guests before rivals or distributors get the chance.
+Below are five key marketing challenges faced by hoteliers trying to improve their commercial performance this year and outshine competitors by engaging prospective guests before rivals or distributors get the chance.

-Which of these five challenges is your brand or property facing?
+Which of these five challenges is your brand or property facing in 2019?

 Click on for strategies and tips to consider for overcoming them: